 Description

-SOUTH PETHERWIN - SX28SE Holyway Cross 1/4 (NGR SX 273823) 22.11.60 GV II Wayside cross.
-Probably pre-conquest.
-Granite monolith about 7 feet tall, set in later granite base.
-Rectangular section shaft and circular head with lugs in the angles of the shaft and head.
-The shaft has moulded corners.
-On both faces of the head an Alisee patee cross carved in low relief, the lower arm extended onto the shaft in the form of a blade.
-Scheduled Ancient Monument No 291.
+Holyway Cross is a wayside cross, likely dating from before the conquest.
+It is a granite monolith approximately 7 feet tall, set on a later granite base.
+The shaft has a rectangular section and features a circular head with lugs at the angles of both the shaft and head.
+The corners of the shaft are moulded.
+On both faces of the head, there is an Alisee patee cross carved in low relief, with the lower arm extending onto the shaft in the form of a blade.
+It is also designated as a Scheduled Ancient Monument No 291.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.